achirasarker/achirasarker/README.md

 I am a mechatronics engineering student at the University of Waterloo.
 I am passionate about learning, empowering young females in tech, and entrepreneurship.
 In my free time, you'll often find me watching DIY videos, playing chess, or tinkering with code.
 Feel free to get in touch!

 ### 🌱 Currently Learning
-• App Development with Swift. <br>
+• Front-end development with React.js <br>
-• Fullstack web development with JS and PHP.
+• Back-end development with PHP

 ### 💬 Get In Touch
 • <a href="https://www.linkedin.com/in/achirasarker/">LinkedIn</a> <br>